Hapūtanga – ka aha ināianei? | I just found out I'm pregnant, what now?

 It is never too early to start your pregnancy care.
 Here are some reasons why you should find care early in your pregnancy:

-- To support you to make healthy lifestyle choices such as quitting smoking
+To support you to make healthy lifestyle choices such as quitting smoking, to advise what foods to avoid or enjoy

 Before your first appointment with your LMC

-Before you have you neet with your LMC for the first time, you can prepare for pregnancy and give your baby the best start in life by:
+Before you have you next with your LMC for the first time, you can prepare for pregnancy and give your baby the best start in life by: